Shaman Leveling Guide

 Best Shaman Leveling Builds?

-Enhancement has some great talents for leveling however many of these are not available right away (Such as Improved Stormstrike at level 45 and Shamanistic Rage at level 50) this can either lead to a fair amount of downtime at lower levels in order to replenish health and mana or it can result in you just using auto swing in an effort to save mana.
+Enhancement has some great talents for leveling however many of these are not available right away.
+This can either lead to a fair amount of downtime at lower levels in order to replenish health and mana or it can result in you just using auto swing in an effort to save mana.
 This can put you off leveling as enhancement but if you stick with it and just carry around some water the effort will be well worth it.
 In the worst case, there’s always Elemental!

 Keep the above in mind when you are choosing your talents, try to go for the ones that will increase your mana efficiency and reduce downtime first, after that, go for damage enhancing talents, this way your leveling speed will be higher.
 If at low levels you find you are running low on mana, use water shield instead of lightning shield; since mobs should be hitting you fairly constantly you should be getting enough mana back to keep grinding, just remember to keep an eye on your health.

-Leveling as elemental can get very repetitive at lower levels where the only abilities you have are lightning bolt and flame shock/earth shock.
-However this does get somewhat better once you get lava burst(level 75) and thunderstorm (level 60 minimum via the talent).
+Leveling as elemental can get very repetitive at lower levels.
+However this does get somewhat better once you get lava burst(level 75).

 If you do find yourself doing dungeons a lot it is a good idea to invest in the Glyph of Thunderstorm (at level 70).
 If you don’t have this glyph try be careful when and where you use this ability as it can be very annoying for the tank when mobs are bouncing around like pinballs.